 1. What is a website chat?

-We all can agree that an opportunity to communicate with customers and have a feedback from website visitors in real time is an important part of our business.
-No doubt, there are a million ways to do it.
+We all can agree that an opportunity to communicate with customers and have feedback from website visitors in real-time is an important part of our business.

 A client looks at a company’s website, searching for needed product or service, and without leaving the page he can communicate with an operator to find out important things for himself, as same as he could do in the real store with the real consultant.